AdamHuckaby/guler-practices/readme.md

 + `.gitignore` files can be stored anywhere and will operate using relative filepaths based on their location in the directory.

+### Markdown and readme Files

+Any file in markdown format and ending in `.md` or `.MD` can be easily rendered by GitHub.com.
+Users are encouraged to use this format for easy communication and documentation.

+Any file named `readme.md` on GitHub.com will be automatically rendered when visiting the directory on GitHub.com.